lacau/zssn/README.md

 ## **API Docs**
 You can found documentation through **swagger**.

-With the system up and running, just open yout browser and go to **http://localhost:8080/swagger-ui.html**
+With the system up and running, just open your browser and go to **http://localhost:8080/swagger-ui.html**